Work In Progress: Let the Poets (and ravens) Take Charge

 There's a thin breeze of cold air from the back yard and my Christmas-gift coffee on the desk while I marinate in the words on these pages.
 They're still fresh with magic - it emanates.
 Pictures are forming in the space between us, and when I can I will capture them and pen them down.
 I'm wearing my shitkickers, as Linda calls my cowboy boots, for ambience.

-I've been insomniac again lately, but I know for certain that diphenhydramine is the culprit.
+I've been sleepless again lately, but I know for certain that diphenhydramine is the cause of my insomnia.
 I'm one of the people who doesn't fall asleep taking this drug - I get drowsy about 20 minutes after taking it, but 20 minutes after that I'm awake and a little high regardless of whether I nap.
 I take it when my allergy symptoms aren't manageable any other way, hopefully when I have time to be groggy.

 A few years ago the insomnia cycle was torturous.
 Pete suggested I write a haiku each time I wake up, and then lay down again.
 I'd post them on Facebook, always titled Waking - 1,2,3, depending how many times I woke that night.
 Gradually, Pavlov's Structured Meter became a device I can use to pretty easily segue back into sleep.
 Here's last night's: